Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Simulation study of active converter design

-Our final consideration regarding the segmentation is the rate capability, which is determined by the pile-up of coincident background photons detected simultaneously within the same converter cell.
-In such pile-up events, $E_\mathrm{dep}$ is overestimated due to the additional energy deposit by pile-up photons, another source of high-energy tail in the reconstructed energy spectrum.
-The impact of this effect is governed by the probability of such coincidences, driven by the geometrical acceptance of the crystal cell and the muon rate.
-In this study, we simulated the impact on the signal energy spectrum at several beam rates for a crystal located \SI{20}{cm} away from the beam axis with the baseline segmentation of $\SI{5}{mm}\times\SI{50}{mm}$, as shown in \figref{fig:pileup_effect}.
-Here, we focused on the pile-up effect at $\theta_\gamma = \SI{90}{\degree}$, where the impact of the pile-up is expected to be strongest owing to the largest geometrical acceptance of the cell.
-The pile-up photons were generated from the radiative muon decay spectrum and its branching ratio with the infrared cutoff at \SI{10}{keV}, and their energy depositions within \SI{200}{ns} coincidence window were added to $E_\mathrm{dep}$.
-With the baseline converter cell size, a distortion of the spectrum appears only with $R_\mu$ above \SI{e11}{\mu^+\per\second}, which is beyond the expected range of the HIMB project.
+Our final consideration regarding segmentation is the rate capability, which is determined by the pile-up of background photons detected within the same converter cell.
+In such pile-up events, $E_\mathrm{dep}$ is overestimated due to the additional energy deposited by the pile-up photons, creating another source for the high-energy tail in the reconstructed energy spectrum.
+The impact of this effect is governed by the probability of such coincidences, which depends on the geometrical acceptance of the crystal cell and the muon rate.
+In this study, we simulated the impact on the signal energy spectrum at several beam rates for a crystal located \SI{20}{cm} away from the beam axis with the baseline segmentation of $\SI{5}{mm} \times \SI{50}{mm}$, as shown in \figref{fig:pileup_effect}.
+Here, we focused on the pile-up effect at $\theta_\gamma = \ang{90}$, where the impact is expected to be strongest due to the large geometrical acceptance of the cell.
+The pile-up photons were generated from the radiative muon decay spectrum, and their energy depositions within a \SI{200}{ns} coincidence window were added to $E_\mathrm{dep}$.
+With the baseline converter segmentation, a distortion of the spectrum appears only with $R_\mu$ above \SI{e11}{\mu^+\per\second}, which is beyond the expected range of the HIMB project.
 This result also supports the choice of \SI{5}{mm}-wide and \SI{50}{mm}-long segmentation as a feasible design.